zhilothebest/Coronary_Calcium/README.md

 Please ask if you wish to see orCA Score dataset

+** StructSeg 2019 Dataset Naming **

 # Tasks
 - [x] Organize Datasets
 - [x] Figure out how to load data images into python
 - [x] Image Preprocessing//
 figured out rotation into axial plane.
 Have a function for changing color to RGB, but need to think about how to make input shape all equal
 - [ ] Create basic NN//
-figuring out input shape situation.
+working with TF on error
-- [ ] Find Heart specific segmentation
+- [x] Find Heart specific segmentation
+- [ ] Create NN for Heart Segmentation